netsight/experimental.localrolesindex/DESIGN.rst

             context = ILocalRolesSharingOptimiser(context, context)
             super(SharingView, self).__init__(context, request)

-# The rest of implementation is same as subclass's.
+The rest of implementation would be the same as `plone.app.workflow.browser.sharinga.SharingView`.

-# subclass behaviour alterted because self.context will be a LocalRolesIndexingOptimiser if
-# the adapter has been registered.
+i.e We don't need to alter the behaviour of the default sharing view, since self.context will be adapted to `IARUIndexOptimiser`.

 .. code-block:: xml